 Social media such as Facebook, Twitter and LinkedIn allow a one-question poll which can be helpful to get quick answers to general questions as a starting point.

 The consumer journey maps aim to observe the consumer interacting with the system and record their different experience.
 For example, consumer journey mapping can map the consumer experience when visiting a physical or online store to make a purchase or file a complaint.
 Following each step as the consumers progress in the process helps us gather information about the pain points facing them while using a product or service.

-My article, Visual Guide to the Customer Journey Mapping, includes how to use consumer journey maps in the Develop step.
-We will use the consumer journey mapping to test different prototypes and ensure that the developed prototype achieves the aimed target when used by consumers.
+My article, Customer Journey Mapping: A Complete Guide for Designers, includes how to use consumer journey maps in the Develop step.
+We will use consumer journey mapping to test different prototypes and ensure that the developed prototype achieves the aimed target when used by consumers.

 The Startbursting technique explores the problem or situation by asking specific questions.
 These questions allow us to see the problem based on the different parts of the problem, such as: